-TABLE 60: RURAL DEVELOPMENT ZONE INTENTION AND ZONE ATTRIBUTES service delivery costs.
-Attributes included Rationale (why attributes are included) Attributes excluded Rationale (why attributes are excluded) Attributes included in this zone are rural settlements, which includes settlements and the related land uses practiced by owners and occupiers of the land.
-Rural settlements are existing settlements that may include space or areas around built homes which may be utilised for various activities by the occupiers of the land. rural settlement data are excluded from this zone.
-The occupiers of the land in rural settlements may have already utilised the land for various practices.
-Large parts of rural settlements are on land that is under Traditional Authority ownership.
+TABLE 52: RURAL DEVELOPMENT ZONE INTENTION AND ZONE ATTRIBUTES service derivery costs.
+Attributes included Rationale (why attributes are included) Attributes excluded Rationale (why attributes are excluded) Attributes included in this zone are • Rural settlements are existing All features that are not included in The occupiers of the land in rural rural settlements, which includes settlements that may include space or rural settlement data are excluded settlements may have already utilised settlements and the related land uses areas around built homes which may the land for various practices.
+Large practiced by owners and occupiers of be utilised for various activities by the parts of rural settlements are on land the land. occupiers of the land. that is under Traditional Authority ownership.